Section One, Lesson nine:

 What is Torah?

 Torah is "the Mind of G-d" revealed in part to Adam, to certain of his descendants, then to Noach, to Avraham, and others.
-It was through the writings of Moshe Rabbeinu that HaShem Elokeinu revealed Himself to His people through the Written Torah.
+It was through the writings of Moshe Rabbeinu however that HaShem Elokeinu publicly and openly revealed Himself to His people through the Written Torah.
 For this reason the Torah is the name used for the Five Books of Moshe Rabbeinu, as we will discuss below.

 As time passed the Israelites wrote the rest of the Tanach (or Hebrew Scriptures of the Bible).
 In addition to these writings, the "Oral Torah" was later written down.
-According to Tradition the Oral Torah was revealed fully to Moshe at Har Sinai.
+According to Tradition the Oral Torah was revealed fully to Moshe at Har Sinai and transmitted orally until finally taken on its written form.

 So its only logical to ask: Can we be certain that what we believe today is what was originally believed when the various revelations were being revealed?